 As I grow as a person, I work on myself and my relationship with others.
 I hope that the number of days where I can only give ten or five percent love and effort shrink.
 I also want to remind myself, and anyone else who needs to be reminded, that it is okay if you cannot always give your all, whether it is to yourself or to other people in your life.
 It is human, normal, and sometimes necessary.
 If you are incredibly lucky (as I often find out that I am) you will see that other people in your life who know you, who care about you and love you, will pick up on your emotional signals.
 They will be able to sense when you are unable to give your all, without having to explain.
 They will give you extra effort and love when you are unable to give it to yourself.
 A little extra effort and love can mean the world to others in the same position as yourself.

 Sometimes it may feel like self-love is ‘unreal’ or always apparent by the way you see it portrayed on social media, in articles, in books, or in movies, but the truth is that there is no exact definition of self-love because it is personal for everyone.
-There are times where I have felt like I was being fake or lying when I have said that I want to love myself.
+There are times when I have felt like I was being fake or lying when I have said that I want to love myself.
 I still struggle to take care of myself the way I know that I should.
 The truth is that there is no scale to weigh self-love, except for one that you must learn to build for yourself.

-As you figure out about who you are, you find your own measuring tools and you learn that loving yourself means accepting the days when you cannot love yourself as loudly, and accepting the days when the effort you normally give yourself may be weaker or less vibrant.
+As you figure out who you are, you find your own measuring tools and you learn that loving yourself means accepting the days when you cannot love yourself as loudly, and accepting the days when the effort you normally give yourself may be weaker or less vibrant.

-There are some mornings where it is easy for me to get out of bed, it is easy to eat breakfast, and it is easy to smile as I go about my day.
+There are some mornings when it is easy for me to get out of bed, it is easy to eat breakfast, and it is easy to smile as I go about my day.
 There are some days it is impossible, but there are also a lot of days when it is really hard.
 Regardless, I get up and face the day anyway.
 Those days might suck and feel a lot longer, even though they are made up of the same 24 hours as every other day.
 They make me proud, strong and confident because even though I might feel like I can only give five percent, I wake myself up and pull myself out of the fog that I was trapped in.
 I still might not be able to give 100 percent, but it is proof that dedication is the key to life, whereas motivation is not always reliable.

 Life is not zero or one hundred, effort does not have to be all or nothing, love will never be black or white.
 It isn't a case of loving yourself constantly with every atom of your being; self-doubt is inevitable.
-Love yourself, do the best that you can each and every day, be kinder to yourself.
+Love yourself, do the best that you can each and every day, and be kinder to yourself.
 If the effort you give yourself and others isn’t as strong today as it was yesterday, it doesn’t mean it is not valid or something to be proud of.

 Love and put as much effort into yourself, into your relationships, and into your life as much as you possibly can, but do not feel like growth in these areas has to be linear.
 In fact, it often isn’t, but admitting and accepting this doesn’t mean your effort is worthless, or your love is inadequate.
 It means that you are honest.